-The aim of this letter is to request an opportunity regarding Ph.D. in the field of solar thermal technology more specifically solar cooling/refrigeration and heating.
-I had my B.Sc in Mechanical Engineering from University of Engineering & Technology, Taxila, Pakistan and M.Sc in Mechanical Engineering from College of Electrical and Mechanical Engineering, National University of Science & Technology, Rawalpindi Pakistan.
+The aim of this letter is to request an opportunity regarding a Ph.D. in the field of solar thermal technology more specifically solar cooling/refrigeration and heating.
+I had my B.Sc in Mechanical Engineering from the University of Engineering & Technology, Taxila, Pakistan and M.Sc in Mechanical Engineering from the College of Electrical and Mechanical Engineering, National University of Science & Technology, Rawalpindi Pakistan.
 My master’s thesis work is completed and I have a final defense at the end of next month.

 To add a genuine contribution of knowledge in the field of Mechanical Engineering & add something to what has previously been known on the subject, I really want to conduct a research work at doctorate level in the field of solar thermal technology (Solar Heating & Cooling) which may include areas like heat transfer, refrigeration & air-conditioning, solar thermal systems, Power Plants, internal combustion engines, etc.

 In configuration-I, return water from adsorption chiller always flows towards a hot water storage tank which is connected to the solar collector.
 In configuration-II, return water from adsorption chiller may become isolated from the collector-storage tank loop if the water temperature in the storage tank is less than the required temperature i.e. (85C°).
 Since adsorption chiller can be driven by a low-grade heat at a lower temperature range 50-85 C°, therefore, Flat plate collector and/or Evacuated tube collector can be used.

 Therefore I have acquired a respectable level of understanding in the field of solar cooling and heating systems.
-Absence of even a single solar thermal cooling system here in Pakistan to conduct practical research and hence availability of very few people who truly understands the implementation of this technology from practical point of view, power crisis in Pakistan since 2005 which demands implementation of energy efficient solar thermal cooling system are few reasons which really motivated me to continue my doctorate level research in this area.
-That was the thirst of practical exposure of this technology which motivated me to conduct research at Technical University Ilmenau.
+Absence of even a single solar thermal cooling system here in Pakistan to conduct practical research and hence availability of very few people who truly understands the implementation of this technology from practical point of view, power crisis in Pakistan since 2005 which demands implementation of energy-efficient solar thermal cooling system are few reasons which really motivated me to continue my doctorate level research in this area.
+That was the thirst for practical exposure to this technology which motivated me to conduct research at Technical University Ilmenau.